apurva-rai/kuhackathon2018/README.md

 # kuhackathon2018
-A fractal generator in HTML
+A fractal generator in JavaScript

 Authors:
 Max Goad and